A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems

 In addition the post-impact velocity must not allow the removed contact point to leave with a penetrating velocity (i.e., the impulse cannot result in a velocity ``into'' the surface).
 However in the case of massless legs a positive separation velocity is always achievable.
 As an alternative requirement that is based only on impulses\footnote{ Note that this formulation based only on impulses also simplifies the inclusion of the pseudo-impulse condition~\eqref{eq:PIV}.}, consider the contact impulse~\eqref{eq:impulse}, $\limp_{J}$ (associated with the passage from contact $I$ to contact $J$), but also the contact impulse $\limp_{J\cup\{k\}}$ (associated with the passage from contact $I$ to alternative mode ${J\cup\{k\}}$ where contact $k$ is maintained).
 These impulses, along with the post-impact velocity~\eqref{eq:dqp}, $\bfA_J \dot{\bfq}^+$, must satisfy,

 where the scope, $\calI$, is again formally the set of all touching constraints,~\eqref{eq:IScope}.
-However in numerical simulation it is sufficient to check only the active constraints as well as those touching down\footnote{ Note that this excludes those constraints which are touching but separating, but whose post-impact velocity will be penetrating.
-For such cases the application of this first impact will put the state into the guard for those constraints, and thus even in this pathological case the execution will continue from the correct mode. },~\eqref{eq:TDsimp},
+However in numerical simulation it is sufficient to check only the active constraints as well as those touching down\footnote{ Note that this excludes those constraints which are touching but separating, but whose post-impact velocity is penetrating.
+For such cases the application of this first impact puts the state into the guard for those constraints, and thus even in this pathological case the execution continues from the correct mode. },~\eqref{eq:TDsimp},